 We delete a deceased paid-up member's data at the end of the current season, or earlier if so requested.
-If the current year's membership subscription is not yet paid, we delete the contact data after verification.
+If the current year's membership subscription is not yet paid, we delete the contact data as soon as possible after verification.